Concentrations & Customizing

 Bloomberg School MPH students may elect an optional concentration area or customize their program of study.

 Full-time students will complete an MPH Concentration/Customized Program Election form during the summer term to indicate which program they have selected.
 Part-time students in the Baltimore area who are able to attend the on-campus seminars and wish to choose a concentration should contact the concentration directors.
-Part-time/Internet-based students participating in a predominantly off-campus format will not be able to elect a concentration, but can use the concentration curriculum as a guideline in customizing their program of study in a specialty area or area of interest.
+Part-time/Online students participating in a predominantly off-campus format will not be able to elect a concentration, but can use the concentration curriculum as a guideline in customizing their program of study in a specialty area or area of interest.

 Regardless of whether a student elects a concentration or customizes, all students must complete the MPH core course requirements, MPH Individualized Goals Analysis and the MPH Capstone Project.